North15/projectOne/README.md

  - Nothing new planned at this time

  # projectFiles
- The-Program folder has the .exe that you can download.
+ The-Program folder contains the .exe for download.
-    The-Code folder has all the code for Visual Studio.
+    The-Code folder contains all the code for Visual Studio.